PacktPublishing/Mastering-Visual-Studio-2019-Second-Edition/README.md

 * Build stunning applications using WPF, .NET Core, and TypeScript
 * Explore NuGet packages in depth
 * Accelerate cloud development with Azure
-Debug and test your applications efficiently
-Get to grips with integrating Visual Studio with Git repositories

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789530091) today!